Unconscious bias in the workplace can be costly.

 His bias might tell him not to hire this person because they are a rival.
 However, if he gives them an interview anyway, he does not have a preference against OSU alumni.
 His internal feelings (bias) and his actions (preference) are separate.

-Causes of Unconscious Bias in the Workplace
+What Causes Unconscious Bias in the Workplace?

 Bias doesn't just occur in toxic work environments full of blatant discrimination and harassment.
 Even if your organization is open and welcoming with a strong DEI program, unconscious bias can still pop up.